kevinmatthes/libstring/CONTRIBUTING.md

 ### Typedefs and types

 `typedef` statements have to be made in header files only.
-Furthermore, they need to bring a security feature such that, in case the type was already defined, no name clashes will occur.
+Furthermore, they need to bring a security feature with them such that, in case the type was already defined, no name clashes will occur.

 The security feature shall be implemented as `#define` check as follows: